-The following considerations apply to STARTTLS other than the STARTTLS=NO option, since messages specifying that option are specifying less concern with transport security.
+The following considerations apply to the REQUIRETLS service extension but not the RequireTLS header field, since messages specifying the header field are less concerned with transport security.

-7.1.
+8.1.
 Passive attacks

 REQUIRETLS is generally effective against passive attackers who are merely trying to eavesdrop on an SMTP exchange between an SMTP client and server.
 This assumes, of course, the cryptographic integrity of the TLS connection being used.